tancaodev/angular-crud/README.md

-# AngularCrud
+# Angular-CRUD

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.
+This project was generated using [Angular CLI](https://github.com/angular-cli) version 19.1.8.

 ## Development server